 1. Go to a Concert

-There are quite a few big-name acts coming through Chicago in June.
+There are quite a few big-name acts coming through Chicago this month.
 We’ve listed the highlights below, but you can find all the major June concerts here.

 2. Go to a Sporting Event